johnsonkwok/arts-toys-source/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Art Toys Source

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Toy collection tracker and value estimator

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Keep track of your ever-expanding collection and its estimated market value.

 ## Problem ##
   > Describe the problem your product solves.
+For toy collectors with very large collections, it's hard to keep track of what you own, so this application does that for you and can organize how you'd like to view your collection.
+Toy collectors are also constantly buying and selling toys, so they need to know how much a specific item is worth.
+This app takes care of that for you.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+It gives collectors only the information they need, without all the other fluff like a blog, marketplace, or forum because honestly, no one would use those anyway.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+Our service is FREE, made by an avid toy collector, FOR the toy collector.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Just make an account and start adding the items in your collection.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+I've used Stashpedia and PopPriceGuide before ATS [Art Toys Source], and I like the user interface of ATS so much more!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+Check out our website and let us know if there are any features that you'd like to be added or improved upon.